Nabil Elderkin

-Nabil Elderkin is an American-born Australian film and music video director and photographer, who is of Iranian and American descent.
+Nabil Elderkin (born February 11, 1982) is an American-born Australian film and music video director and photographer, who is of Iranian and American descent.
 He is mononymously credited as Nabil in his videos.
-Elderkin has directed videos for musical artists such as: Dua Lipa, Kanye West, Kendrick Lamar, Frank Ocean, John Legend, and Foals.
+Elderkin has directed videos for musical artists such as: Dua Lipa, Kanye West, Kendrick Lamar, Frank Ocean, John Legend, Travis Scott, Arctic Monkeys, and Foals.
 Born in Chicago and raised in Australia, he is most recently based in Los Angeles, California.

 Early life

 Elderkin was born in Chicago, Illinois, to an American father and an Iranian mother.
 His family moved to Port Macquarie, New South Wales, Australia when he was age 2, and he became a naturalised Australian citizen.
 He studied at Port Macquarie High School and was a keen sportsman, particularly an avid surfer.
 His initial experience of photography was through photo shoots of the surfing scene in Australia.

 In early 1990s, his parents separated and his mother returned to the United States.
 Soon Elderkin, just 17 at the time, joined his mother in Chicago.
 He studied photography and for some years photographed music bands and concerts and Chicago-based DJs.